3C-SCSU/Avatar/README.md

 Fill out the pull request form by giving it a meaningful title and a description of the changes you made.
 This will help the maintainers of the original repo understand the purpose of your PR.
 Finally, click the “Create pull request” button.**

-After these steps, your forked repository should be updated with the latest changes from the original repository.
+After these steps, your forked repository should be updated with the latest changes from the original repository.<br><br>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>